 Over three years, the Catchment Management Authorities across Victoria undertook the development of Climate Change Adaptation Plans or Strategies.
 These were developed using the latest climate change projections by the CSIRO and in conjunction with key research organisations across Australia.
 This project:

 The work also provided guidance on carbon farming priorities within the regions.
-The Victorian Catchment Management Authorities collaborated on the development of this portal through the Victorian Natural Resource Management Planning for Climate Change Forum, which is still in operation.
+The Victorian Catchment Management Authorities collaborated on the development of this portal through the Victorian CMA Climate Change Forum, which is still in operation.

 Through this forum, the Victorian Catchment Management Authorities have been able to develop a list of high priority adaptation options for natural resource management in Victoria and include: